supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 ## Closing Segment

-### Key Takeaways

-**John**: "Evan, you're building career management software while consulting on pricing strategy.
+**Tim**: "Evan, you're building career management software while consulting on pricing strategy.
 How do those experiences inform each other?
 What patterns do you see across industries about organizational change?"

-**Tim**: "For operators listening who know their pricing needs work but feel overwhelmed, what's the one thing they should start doing differently next week?"
+**John**: "For operators listening who know their pricing needs work but feel overwhelmed, what's the one thing they should start doing differently next week?"

-**John**: “Looking ahead, with AI and shifting consumer expectations, how do you see pricing evolving in attractions over the next five years?
-What should operators start preparing for now?”

 **Tim:** “You’ve said pricing should be about creating patterns, not punishments.
 If operators could create just one positive pattern in guest behavior, what should it be?”

+**Tim**: “Looking ahead, with AI and shifting consumer expectations, how do you see pricing evolving in attractions over the next five years?
+What should operators start preparing for now?”

 **Themes we explored today:**
 1. Why pricing hygiene comes before dynamic pricing